-Gilbert White’s home tells the story of his life-long investigation into the natural world.
-Hosted within an extension of the house is The Oates Collections.
+Gilbert White’s home tells the story of his life-long and ground-breaking investigation into the natural world.
+Hosted within the house is The Oates Collections.
 The collections celebrate two very different explorers of the natural world, Antarctic explorer Lawrence Oates and his uncle, British naturalist, Frank Oates.

-As well as the interpretation work of The Oates Collection, we have planned, designed and installed the welcome, kitchen and library areas.
-In addition, signage throughout the house and grounds was refreshed so it is in keeping with the refurbishments.
+As well as the interpretation work of the Oates galleries, Imagemakers has planned, designed and installed displays the visitor welcome area, historic kitchen and library.
+In addition, striking signage throughout the house and grounds has been fitted in keeping with the refurbishments.